-With the idea of clinical decision support in mind, we can take this precision medicine use case one step further to include treatment plans.
-Currently, the precision medicine use case utilizes SOLOR to effectively provide information to a clinician regarding the various genes related to a disease, but it does not give any guidance on how treatment can be personalized based on that individual's genome.
-In our precision medicine use case, we have the ability to include efficacy of treatment plans for specific gene types.
-This would likely include the utilization of another data source, so the subject matter expert suggested the involvement of a data scientist who could help ensure that the data is consumed properly while being imported into the SOLOR taxonomy tree.
+With the idea of clinical decision support in mind, the precision medicine use case can be taken one step further to include treatment plans.
+Currently, the precision medicine use case utilizes Solor to effectively provide information to a clinician regarding the various genes related to a disease, but it does not give any guidance on how treatment can be personalized based on that individual's genome.
+The precision medicine use case lends itself to include efficacy of treatment plans for specific gene types.
+This would likely include the utilization of another data source, so the subject matter expert suggested the involvement of a data scientist who could help ensure that the data is consumed properly while being imported into the Solor taxonomy tree.

 Additionally, another extension to consider for our precision medicine use case that would assist a physician in clinical decision support, is the ability to connect genes that are correlated to each other.
 Often, a genetic mutation in one area can affect the entire gene locus, essentially causing a ripple effect and increasing the likelihood of other conditions that are associated with other genes on that same locus.
 An example given by one of the subject matter experts was the idea that an individual with an underbite may be more prone to developing a heart murmur, due to the genes associated with these disorders sharing a gene locus.
 Understanding these correlations would be extremely useful for physicians as they make clinical decisions.
 Once again however, this type of extension to the precision medicine use case would likely involve the integration of another data source.

-Overall, an early adopter at NIH should be identified to begin engaging with for the precision medicine use case of SOLOR.
-The subject matter experts provided encouraging feedback about the ability for this use case to assist in clinical decision support.
+Overall, an early adopter at NIH should be identified to collaborate on the precision medicine use case of Solor.
+The subject matter experts provided encouraging feedback about the ability for this use case to assist in improving patient safety and clinical decision support.
 The precision medicine use case to date has showed the ability to effectively form relationships between genotypes and phenotypes.
 This can immediately have an impact on certain preventative medicine measures.
-Additionally, it has the ability to be extended into a more robust model that can influence clinical decision-making processes by giving physicians extensive information not only about efficacy of treatment plans among genetic populations but also about geneto-gene correlations and their effect on phenotypic likelihoods.
-Because it has been demonstrated that this use case can be useful, it is paramount that we have an early adopter to begin interacting with the SOLOR tool in a clinical environment.
-This will provide meaningful feedback from a physician's perspective, resulting in an effective and useful tool that assist clinical decision making and in turn improve patient care.
+Additionally, it has the ability to be extended into a more robust model that can influence clinical decision-making processes by giving physicians extensive information not only about efficacy of treatment plans among genetic populations but also about gene-to-gene correlations and their effect on phenotypic likelihoods.
+Because it has been demonstrated that this use case can be useful, it is paramount that an early adopter is identified to begin interacting with the Solor tool in a clinical environment.
+This will provide meaningful feedback from a physician's perspective, resulting in an effective and useful tool that assist clinical decision support and in turn improve patient care.

 4.2.
-Medical Device Interoperability Use Case (CLIN 2005B\08.14)
+Medical Device Interoperability Use Case (CLIN 2005B_08.14)

 4.3.
-Use Case 3 (CLIN 2005B\09.14)
+HL7 FHIR Use Case (CLIN 2005B_09.14)